 - The age of your credit accounts

-Having at least one credit account that you’ve had for a few years may be seen as a positive sign in the eyes of a lender.
+Having at least one credit account that you’ve used for a few years may be seen as a positive sign in the eyes of a lender.
 This is because it shows another lender has trusted you for a long time.

 - How stable is your level of borrowing

 If your debt levels are going up and down dramatically, or if you’ve been applying for lots of credit in a short period of time, this may be taken as a sign that your financial position isn’t very stable.

 Read our article on the factors that affect your credit score to find out more.

 That ex-partner with the string of missed payments, or the one who kept dipping into an unauthorised overdraft, could cause you problems in the long run.

 If he or she is still financially linked to you, because you have or used to share financial products, then their credit history could affect your ability to be accepted for a loan.

 However, if you no longer have those financial connections then you can apply for a ‘notice of disassociation’ to show potential lenders that you are no longer connected to that person.
 You can do that by raising an enquiry.